ucx

 CX_PROPERTIES_INVALID_EMPTY_KEY

-The line contains a delimiter, but no key.
+The line contains a delimiter but no key.

 CX_PROPERTIES_INVALID_MISSING_DELIMITER

-The line contains data, but no delimiter.
+The line contains data but no delimiter.

 CX_PROPERTIES_BUFFER_ALLOC_FAILED